bbauska/meta-react-basics/README.md

 L I tags.
 And this same Nav component can also be rendered as a JSX element to which we can pass dynamic value with props.
-In order to do this successfully you need to be comfortable with the concept of attributes.
+In order to do this successfully you need to be comfortable with the concept of attributes.<br>

 The best way to develop an understanding of attributes is with a live example of building a component using props.
 Here's a practical way to work with props.
 I'm in my app with the header main and sidebar components and all of them are rendered from the app component.
-The app component is in this case referred to as the parent component and the header main and side ball components are referred to as the Children of the app component.
-Are now past data from the app components to each of its Children components.
+The app component is in this case referred to as the parent component and the header main and side ball components are referred to as the Children of the app component.<br>
+They are now past data from the app components to each of its Children components.
 First the header component receives a name prop, with a value of ANNA and a color prop with the value of purple.
 I'm sending those props from the header JSX element inside the app components return statement.
 Press control S, or command S on a Mac to save these changes.
 However, my re compiled app is